Last updated: Aug-02-2023

-A new media file that Cloudinary generates by applying all the transformation parameters in a transformation URL to a specified asset from your account.
-Derived assets are either generated eagerly or generated on-the-fly the first time the transformation URL is requested.
+A new media file that Cloudinary generates by applying all the transformation parameters in a transformation URL to a specified asset from your product environment.
+Derived assets are either generated eagerly or generated on the fly the first time the transformation URL is requested.
 Derived assets are cached both on Cloudinary and on CDNs to ensure fast delivery to users each time the corresponding transformation URL is requested.

-A transformation URL that's processed either as part of asset upload or on an existing asset in your Cloudinary account, so that the derived asset is fully generated before the URL is delivered in production.
+A transformation URL that's processed either as part of asset upload or on an existing asset in your Cloudinary product environment, so that the derived asset is fully generated before the URL is delivered in production.

-A method of delivering an image directly from a specified remote URL.
-(Not supported for videos.)
+A method of delivering an image or video directly from a specified remote URL.